Bernardo Tavares

-Fernando José Bernardo Tavares (born 2 May 1980), commonly known as Bernardo Tavares, is a Portuguese football manager and former player.
-He is the manager of Indonesian club PSM Makassar.
+Fernando José Bernardo Tavares (born 2 May 1980) is a Portuguese football manager and former player.
+He was most recently the head coach of Super League club PSM Makassar.

 Playing career

 Tavares began his footballing career when he was 10 years old with the youth team of ADC Proença-a-Nova, based in his hometown, Proença-a-Nova.
-In 1996, he began his professional footballing career with the senior team of ADC and played for the club until he became a 23-year-old youngster in the Campeonato Nacional de Seniores.
-In 2000, he helped his parent club win the Castelo Branco Football Association Cup.
+After joining the senior team in 1996, he spent his entire playing career at ADC Proença-a-Nova and played for the club until he retired in 2003 at 23 years old.

 Managerial career

-Tavares holds the UEFA Pro Licence, regarded as the highest football coaching qualification.
-He received his Licence in June 2013 from the Portuguese Football Federation, at a camp at which he was awarded the Best Coach award.
-He also holds the Pro License on goalkeeping from the Portuguese Football Federation and participated in a Sports Massage course hosted by the Leiria Football Association.
+Tavares holds the UEFA Pro Licence, regarded as the highest football coaching qualification in Europe.
+He received his licence in June 2013 from the Portuguese Football Federation.

 Proença-a-Nova U18

-Tavares began his managerial career with the U-18 team of his parent club in 1997.
+Tavares began his managerial career with the U-18 team of Proença-a-Nova in 1997.

 Pastelaria Rosa

-In 1998, Tavares moved to a bakery club named Pastelaria Rosa FC where he was first appointed as the head coach of the U-18 team and then moved on to coach the senior team in 1999.
+In 1998, Tavares was appointed as head coach of the U-18 team of Pastelaria Rosa FC.
+In 1999, he became the head coach of the senior team.

 Escola Superior de Desporto de Rio Maior (ESDRM)

-In 2000, Tavares moved to Rio Maior where he was appointed as the head coach of a University National League football club Escola Superior de Desporto de Rio Maior.
+In 2000, Tavares was appointed as the head coach of Escola Superior de Desporto de Rio Maior.

 Benfica

-In 2001, Tavares moved to Lisbon where he was appointed as the assistant coach of the U-12 team of S.L.
+In 2001, Tavares was appointed as the assistant coach of the U-12 team of S.L.
 Benfica.

 Alcobaça

-In the same year, Tavares moved to Alcobaça where he worked as the head coach of various youth teams of the club (U-14, U-15, U-16, and U-18) and also as the assistant coach of the first team from 2002–2005.
-In 2005, he was appointed as the head coach of the first team of the club and he continued to work in the same post until 2008.
-During his stint as the head coach of the Alcobaça-based club, he helped the club win the AFL Cup in 2005–06 and 2006–07.
+In 2001, Tavares was appointed by G.C.
+Alcobaça to work as the head coach of multiple of Alcobaça’s youth teams (U-14, U-15, U-16, and U-18).
+He then became the assistant coach of the first team between 2002 and 2005.
+In 2005, he was appointed as the head coach of Alcobaça’s first team until 2008.
+During his time as the head coach, he helped the club win the AFL Cup in 2005–06 and 2006–07.

-FC Porto (scout)
+FC Porto (Scout)

-In 2008, Tavares moved to Porto, where he was appointed as the scout of FC Porto.
+In 2008, Tavares was appointed by FC Porto to work as a scout.

-Sporting CP youth and academy
+Sporting CP Youth and Academy

-Tavares moved back to Lisbon in 2008, where he was appointed as the head coach of Sporting C.P.
-Youth and Academy.
-During his time with the Lisbon-based academy, he helped them win the 2008–09 Sub-10 International Tournament.
+In 2008, Tavares was appointed as the head coach of Sporting C.P.
+Youth and Academy and helped them win the 2008–09 Sub-10 International Tournament.

 Carregado

-In 2009, Tavares moved to Carregado where he was appointed as the assistant manager of A.D.
+In 2009, Tavares was appointed as the assistant manager of A.D.
 Carregado.